 It’s already dinner time in Amsterdam by the time we arrived from Brussels.
 On the positive side, that’s also the time where the city truly comes alive.
 While Amsterdam is known for countless bridges and endless canals, the capital city is also synonymous with drugs and sex.
 In fact, some of the crazy things to do in Amsterdam include a visit to the Red Light District or getting high on magic mushrooms.
 Together with Super Mario Bros tunes, maybe?

 But Amsterdam is much more than that of course.
 The bicycle haven takes pride for its beautiful tulips, windmills, wooden clogs, Delftware, Van Gogh and etc.

 Dining at Restaurant Hap Hmm

 Dinner was at a local restaurant which I am unable to pronounce.
 Hap Hmm was highly recommended for a taste of traditional Dutch food and so we went.
-The cozy restaurant was packed and we have to wait for seats.
+The cosy restaurant was packed and we have to wait for seats.
 We finally got our seat by sharing a table with a friendly elderly gentleman.

 The service is fast and friendly at this no-frills locals’ hangout.
 In no time, we are already munching away.

 Good food and great atmosphere make the experience at Hap Hmm a wonderful one.

 We went to the famed Red Light District of De Wallen after dinner.
 Strolling around the Red Light District is one of the unique things to do in Amsterdam.
 There are many tourists around the whole area.
 Everybody is busy checking out the sexily dressed ladies behind those windows.
 It is kind of interesting to see how potential customers negotiate a deal.
 The curtains will be drawn upon reaching a deal and what goes on behind is up to your imagination.

 Do not attempt to take the photo of the ladies up close.
 Or else they will certainly make a big scene and hurl vulgarities at you…